sauprankul/Tire-request-portal-86Ch/docs/setup.md

 ## Deployment

-### Firebase Setup for Production
+### PostgreSQL Setup for Production

-1. Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
-2. Enable Authentication with Google as a provider
-3. Enable Firestore Database
+1. Set up a PostgreSQL database server (e.g., AWS RDS, Google Cloud SQL)
+2. Create a database for the application
-4. Update the Firebase configuration in `frontend/config/firebase.yml`
+3. Update the database configuration in `frontend/config/database.yml`

 ### Rails Deployment

-1. Set up your production database
+1. Set up your production database connection
 2. Configure your production environment variables
 3. Deploy the Rails application to your hosting provider